krmax44/Playify-Backend/README.md

 The public Playify backend is only intended for use with Playify itself.
 Please, do **NOT** use it for your own apps.
 Instead, host an instance yourself.

 ## Setup
-Add your own credentials obtained from Spotify to `config.example.js` and rename it to `config.js`.
+Set your credentials obtained from Spotify to the environment variables `CLIENTID` and `CLIENTSECRET`.
 Then, run:

 ```
 $ yarn install